uct-cbio/ngs-academy/_posts/2021-06-09-NGS-SARS-CoV-2-past-course.md

 end_date: 2021-07-22
 ---
 <br>

-The NGS Academy forms part of the Africa PGI.
+The NGS Academy forms part of the Africa CDC Pathogen Genomics Initiative (PGI).
 This initiative is funded by the Bill & Melinda Gates Foundation.
-Our training initiatives are carried out in partnership with the African Society for Laboratory Medicine (ASLM).
+Our training initiatives are carried out in partnership with the African Society for Laboratory Medicine (ASLM)

 <hr>